geekingfrog/geekingfrog.com/blog/posts/2021-10-13-terminal-basics.md

 ```
 There, the command is `ls`, and it is given two arguments: `/` and `/tmp`.

+## Options (and flags)

 An option is anything starting with a single or double dash: `-` or `--`.
 The convention is that a single dash is followed by single letter options, and double dashes are used for longer options.
+When the option doesn't expect any argument, it's called a (boolean) flag.

 ```
 $ ls -l --almost-all --directory
 ```
-This command has three options: `-l` and `--almost-all`.
+This command has three options: `-l`, `--almost-all` and `--directory`.

 It is also usually possible to merge multiple shorthand options together: